Mike Daniels, Founder

 I enjoy unravelling the complexity of human decision-making, to enable us to better understand behaviour and design interventions which create behaviour change.

-Rhys Sinnott, Operations Director
+Rhys Sinnott, Partner Operations

 I joined The Behavioural Architects in 2019.
 For one of my first projects I spent time travelling around rural Victoria interviewing farmers to gain an understanding of their social networks in relation to Wild Dog Control.
 This revealed some amazing insights and resulted in a few adventures that were very different to my previous 20+ years in advertising and marketing.